Berkshire Nature Camp | About Camp

 Camp Staff

-Site Director Lydia Warters (any/all pronouns) joined the camp team in the summer of 2022, after spending over five years working as an educator both in and out of schools.
+Camp Director Lydia Warters (any pronouns) joined the camp team in the summer of 2022, after spending more than five years working as an educator both in and out of schools.
 A lover of all things outdoors, Lydia is passionate about connecting young people to nature and believes that all children can thrive when given a supportive environment to follow their curiosity.
-Outside of camp, Lydia teaches in schools across Berkshire County as one of Mass Audubon’s Education Coordinators.
+Outside of camp, Lydia teaches in schools across Berkshire County as one of Mass Audubon’s Lead Education Coordinators.

 Camp Handbook